zaiisao/Documentation/en/Interactive Broadcast/multi_user_video.md

 ## Implementation

 Before proceeding, ensure that you have implemented the basic real-time audio and video functions in your project.
-For details, see [Start a Video Call](https://docs.agora.io/en/Video/start_call_android?platform=Android) or [Start a Video Broadcast](https://docs.agora.io/en/Interactive%20Broadcast/start_live_android?platform=Android).
+For details, see [Start a Video Call](https://docs.agora.io/en/Video/start_call_android?platform=Android) or [Start Interactive Video Streaming](https://docs.agora.io/en/Interactive%20Broadcast/start_live_android?platform=Android).

 <div class="alert note">In this article, Native SDK refers to the Agora RTC SDK supported on Android, iOS, macOS, Windows, Electron, and Unity; Web SDK refers to the Agora RTC SDK for Web.</div>